Fluid Intelligence vs Crystallised Intelligence: What

 The Matrix Reasoning task is a non-verbal test that assesses an individual's reasoning ability using visual stimuli.
 Test-takers are presented with a series or sequence of visual patterns and are asked to choose the correct picture that fits the pattern from an array of options.
 This task requires the ability to solve novel problems and make logical connections between different elements in the visual stimuli.

-Performance on the Matrix Reasoning task is linked to working memory, as individuals need to hold and manipulate visual information in their mind to identify the patterns and make appropriate choices.
-Working memory allows individuals to temporarily store and manipulate information, which is important for reasoning and problem-solving tasks like Matrix Reasoning.
+Performance on the Matrix Reasoning task is linked to working memory.
+People need to hold and work with visual information in their mind to spot patterns and choose the right answer.
+Working memory lets people store and use information for a short time.
+This matters for reasoning and problem-solving tasks such as Matrix Reasoning.

 Cattell's (1940) test checks intelligence.
 Digit span, spatial rotation tasks (Shepard & Metzler, 1971) and reasoning problems assess learners.
 Executive function tests also help.
 These methods show how learners process information and solve problems abstractly (Carroll, 1993).